First Evidence of Intrinsic Alignments of Red Galaxies at $z > 1$: Cross-correlation between CFHTLenS and FastSound Samples: Results and Discussions

 To see the detection significance for the IA signal, we fit a power-law model, $w_{g+}^{\rm PL}(\bar{r}_p) = (1-f_{\rm blund})A^{\rm PL} \left (\frac{\bar{r}_p}{20~h^{-1}{\rm Mpc}} \right )^{\gamma}$, to the measured correlation function.
 The parameter $f_{\rm blund}$ is a fraction of redshift blunders (noise lines and ${\rm O_{III}}$ doulets) and $f_{\rm blund}=0.071$ for our FastSound sample \citep{Okada:2016,Okumura:2016}.
 Taking account of the full covariance matrix, we calculate $\chi^2$ statistics in the range of $3 < \bar{r}_p < 100~h^{-1}{\rm Mpc}$, where $w_{g\times}$ is consistent with zero.
 We fix $\gamma=-0.88$, as obtained by \citet{Hirata:2007} for luminous red galaxies (LRGs) at $z\simeq 0.3$.
 This is a reasonable assumption because we obtain $\gamma = -0.75^{+0.42}_{-0.42}$ when we simultaneously determine $A^{\rm PL}$ and $\gamma$.
 The resulting constraint on the amplitude parameter is $A^{\rm PL}=0.266_{-0.116}^{+0.112}$ (68\% CL), corresponding to a $2.3 \sigma$ detection of IA.

-Our finding is robust because a cross-correlation function is less sensitive to systematic effects because they tend to be uncorrelated between two independent samples.
+Our finding is robust because a cross-correlation function tends to be uncorrelated between two independent samples and thus less sensitive to systematic effects.
 Furthermore, we have varied several parameters to confirm that the signal is still detectable.
 Specifically, we have applied $\bar{r}_{\pi, {\rm max}}=200~h^{-1}{\rm Mpc}$ and confirmed the signal at $\sim2\sigma$.
-Also, changing the $T_{\rm B}$ threshold to $1.1$ (selecting a redder population) resulted in a similar detection significance.
+Also, changing the $\texttt{T_B}$ threshold to $1.1$ (selecting a redder population) resulted in a similar detection significance.
 Therefore, we conclude that the signal indeed indicates the evidence of IA.

-Unlike red galaxies, we do not find non-zero GI correlations for the CFHT blue galaxy shapes, selected by the criteria of $2.0<T_{\rm B}<4.0$, as seen as the solid blue line in figure \ref{figure:GI}.
+Unlike red galaxies, we do not find non-zero GI correlations for the CFHT blue galaxy shapes, selected by the criteria of $2.0<\texttt{T_B}<4.0$, as seen as the solid blue line in figure \ref{figure:GI}.
 This is consistent with the result of \citet{Tonegawa:2018}, as shown as the blue dashed line for comparison, who measured the GI auto-correlations of blue galaxies that are spectroscopically confirmed from the FastSound at $z\sim 1.36$.
 Other studies at lower redshifts also have not found any GI signal for blue galaxies \citep{Mandelbaum:2011, Johnston:2021}.
 IA of spiral galaxies are likely to be explained by the quadratic alignment model \citep{Catelan:2001, Hirata:2004, Hirata:2010, Kirk:2015}, and the model indeed predicts null GI signals for a Gaussian density field.